AbhixGupta/Drakvuf-Installation/README.md

 mv 20_linux_xen 09_linux_xen
 ```

-Update the changes in the Grub and reboot the system.
+Update the changes in the Grub and then reboot the system.

 ```bash
 update-grub